-For the year ended August 31, 2022, the district implemented guidance for the presentation and disclosures of leases, as required by the School District Accounting Manual.
+For the year ended August 31, 2022, the District implemented guidance for the presentation and disclosures of leases, as required by the School District Accounting Manual.
 These changes were in response to the provisions of GASB Statement No. 87.
+The beginning balances for lease liabilities presented on the Schedule of Long-Term Liabilities have been restated to reflect implementation of these requirements.